John Barnes Chance: Biography

 Chance is believed to be a descendant of Robert Chance, a Mississippi gambler who settled in southeast Texas in the late 1800s.
-His parents, Mr. and Mrs. Robert Floyd Chance, were natives of Southeast Texas.
+His parents, Mr. and Mrs. Robert Floyd Chance, were natives of southeast Texas.
 The youngest of three children, Chance's first musical experience started when he was 9 years old and began to take private piano lessons.
 In high school, Chance continued to perform in ensembles and met Arnold Whedbee, a band director, who would premiere the first movement of Chance's Symphony 1 at his graduation.
-At the University of Texas, from which he earned the degrees of bachelor of music and master of music, he studied composition with James Clifton Williams, Kent Kennan, and Paul Pisk.
+At the University of Texas, from which he earned the degrees of bachelor of music and master of music, he studied composition with Clifton Williams, Kent Kennan, and Paul Pisk.
 In 1956–57 he was honored with the Carl Owens Award for student composition.
 After college he played timpani for the Austin Symphony Orchestra before becoming an arranger for the Eighth United States Army bands.

 While serving in Seoul, South Korea, as a member of the Eighth U.S. Army Band, Chance came across a pentatonic Korean folk song named "Arirang" that served as the inspiration for his 1965 composition Variations on a Korean Folk Song, which became his best-known work.
 The Northwestern University Band premiered the work in March 1966 at the American Bandmasters Association convention, where the composition won the Ostwald Award.

 After leaving the army Chance was the composer-in-residence at the Ford Foundation Young Composers Project in Greensboro, North Carolina, from 1960 to 1962.
 He joined the faculty of the University of Kentucky in 1966 and taught there until his death on August 16, 1972.
 He was accidentally electrocuted while working in the backyard of his home in Lexington, Kentucky.
 In May 1973, the auditorium at Greensboro Senior High School in Greensboro (where Chance had served as composer-in-residence from 1960 to 1962) was named in his honor.